Dr. Greta Enriquez, MA LCMHC

 Tamara Liaschenko (pronouns: she/her/hers) hails from VA, by way of NY and PA.
 She holds an MA in Clinical Mental Health Counseling, is a Licensed Clinical Addictions Specialist and a Licensed Clinical Mental Health Counselor Associate in NC.
 She has a background in dance, movement, and art which she uses in combination with her experiential, trauma, and substance use/abuse training.
 Her prior work experience ranges from corporate business and restaurant management to teaching and extensive group work.

 In addition to experience, she also brings a strong dedication to self-empowerment and healing arts.
-She offers individual, couples/family, and group counseling incorporating multimodal and expressive methods (including psychodrama, art, music, and play), as well as traditional therapeutic techniques, including CBT/DBT, narrative therapy, psychodynamics, and talk therapy.
-In addition, she has implemented groups following standardized therapeutic models, including Dr. Stephanie Covington’s curricula A Woman’s Way Through the 12 Steps and Beyond Trauma, and actively draws from multiple therapeutic methods in order to assist her clients in ways that work best for them.
-She serves diverse populations, including adults, adolescents, and families, who may be suffering from mental illness, relational and emotional difficulties, issues related to trauma or substance abuse/dependence, and those in need of counseling.
+She offers individual, family, and group counseling incorporating multi-modal and expressive methods (including psychodrama, art, music, and play), as well as traditional therapeutic techniques, including CBT/DBT, narrative therapy, psychodynamics, talk therapy, and Transforming Bodywork.
+In addition, she implements groups following standardized therapeutic models and actively drawing from multiple therapeutic methods in order to assist her clients in ways that work best for them.
+She serves diverse populations, including adults, adolescents, and families, who may be suffering from mental/behavioral difficulties, relational and/or emotional difficulties, and issues related to trauma and/or substance abuse/dependence.